-- · This is a child-led project, but an adult facilitator can guide you when you have concerns or need support. - Keep in mind that the adult facilitator will help you, but she/he will not manage you.
+- This is a child-led project, but an adult facilitator can guide you when you have concerns or need support. - Keep in mind that the adult facilitator will help you, but she/he will not manage you.
 You and the young researchers will be making the decisions.
 You will be leading the process in the way you think is good! - The adult facilitator can assist you in collecting information that may be difficult for you to access, such as reports, government information, data from websites, etc. - The young researchers and the adult facilitator can agree on some rules and expectations.
 Feel free to give feedback and ideas to improve the partnership with your adult facilitator.

-It is a good idea to ask participants to lead some energisers, stretches or light exercises.
+Take a 10-minute break.
+Distribute some refreshments. is a good idea to ask participants to lead some energisers, stretches or light exercise